zhuangwang93/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/finetuning_llama2_7b_ptl_lora.rst

 LoRA Checkpoint
 ^^^^^^^^^^^^^^^^

-There are three checkpoint saving modes for LoRA fine-tuning and you can set different modes by enabling different LoRA flags:
-``save_lora_base`` and ``merge_lora``.
+There are three checkpoint saving modes for LoRA fine-tuning and you can set different modes by enabling LoRA flags ``save_lora_base`` and ``merge_lora``.

 * ``save_lora_base=False, merge_lora=False`` Save the LoRA adapter only.
 * ``save_lora_base=True, merge_lora=False`` Save both the base model and the LoRA adapter seperately.
 * ``save_lora_base=True, merge_lora=True`` Merge the LoRA adapter into the base model and then save the base model.

-Other than the adapter, LoRA also needs to save the lora configuration file for adapter loading.
+Other than the adapter, LoRA also needs to save the LoRA configuration file for adapter loading.
-You can save the configuration into the same checkpoint with the adapter, or save it as a seperately json file.
+The configuration can be saved into the same checkpoint with the adapter, or saved as a seperately json file.
 An example of LoRA flags for LoRA saving is

 .. code:: ipython3

    lora_config = LoraConfig(
-      save_lora_base=False,   # do not save the base model merge_lora=False,       # do not merge LoRA adapter into the base model save_lora_config_adapter,  # save LoRA checkpoint and configuration file in the same checkpoint )
+      save_lora_base=False,   # save the LoRA adapter only merge_lora=False,       # do not merge LoRA adapter into the base model save_lora_config_adapter=True,  # save LoRA checkpoint and configuration file in the same checkpoint )

 After adding these flags, users can save LoRA model with